springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter8/README.md

     be useful.

--   Observe whether any new characteristics of our models are revealed through this process which might impact whether they are fit for
+-   Observe whether any new characteristics of our models are revealed through this process, which might impact whether they are fit for use.

 ## Experimental Design